bryramirezp/n8n-docs-dataset/README.md

     ```

 4.  **Configure your OpenAI API Key:**
     Creating the `.env` file correctly is critical.
-It **must** be saved with **UTF-8** encoding.
+The file **must** be saved with **UTF-8** encoding.
 The most reliable way to do this is by creating the file manually in a code editor like VS Code.

     1.  **Create the file:** In your code editor, create a new file in the project root.
 Name it exactly `.env`.
     2.  **Add your key:** Paste the following line into the file, replacing `sk-...` with your actual key.